GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 - Shuttle Radar Topography Mission Digital Elevation Model Version 1 (Gallant et al., 2011)
 - Highest Astronomical Tide [(Branson, 2023)](https://data.csiro.au/collection/csiro%3A61319v1)
-- The extent of the [DEA Mangroves](https://knowledge.dea.ga.gov.au/data/product/dea-mangroves/) product, itself derived from Global Mangrove Watch (Bunting et al., 2022)
+- The extent of the [DEA Mangroves](https://knowledge.dea.ga.gov.au/data/product/dea-mangroves/) product.

 Coastal connectivity is used here as a covariate layer within the modelling process, and as an additional contextual editing layer for the Saltmarsh class.